mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 #### Harbours as both protective and authentic

-The intrigue of opening up previously mysterious areas and seeing or experimenting with what makes them tick, often referred to as looking under the hood applies here in early stages of the learning experience.
-The process of clicking remix to fix a broken, half baked game involves entering unfamiliar and potentially exciting waters.
+The intrigue of opening up previously mysterious areas and seeing or experimenting with what makes them tick, often referred to as looking under the hood, applies here in the early stages of the learning experience.
+The process of clicking remix to fix a broken, half-baked game involves entering unfamiliar and potentially exciting waters.
 However, the motivational impact of an authentic process and set of tools must be balanced by possible accompanying complexity [@nachtigall_authenticity_2024].

-Harbours are protective spaces suitable for docking of ships.
-The may be natural or designed.
-If designed, protection is offered by artificially created harbour walls extending out into the sea creating a sheltered space, prevent large waves from entering but also allowing movement out into the open sea.
-Harbours provide the possibility for refuelling or maintaining sea vessels and infrastructure to connect to rail or road links for transport in-land.
-The term harbour is used metaphorically to indicate a space of safety, nurturing and a gathering space for like minds.
+Harbours are protective spaces suitable for docking ships.
+They may be natural or designed.
+If designed, protection is offered by artificially created harbour walls extending out into the sea, creating a sheltered space, preventing large waves from entering but also allowing movement out into the open sea.
+Harbours provide the possibility for refuelling or maintaining sea vessels and infrastructure to connect to rail or road links for transport inland.
+The term harbour is used metaphorically to indicate a space of safety, nurturing, and a gathering space f

 <!-- SUMMARISE - MOVE EXTRA / EXAMPLES UP TO THE FIRST SECTION - FIND A GOOD PLACE FOR IT. -->

 While this design uses an authentic, professional text-coding language with its inherent challenges, many other design decisions in this study were made to create a supported, simplified coding environment.
-Relevant examples from the previous chapter include: using an online code playground; shielding learners from the underlying configuration of interrelated web-technologies; removing or obscuring structural code complexity in the code template.
+Relevant examples from the previous chapter include: using an online code playground; shielding learners from the underlying configuration of interrelated web technologies; removing or obscuring structural code complexity in the code template.

 <!--
 My design decision to build the toolset as structure on top of authentic tools and languages can be likened to creating a protective harbour to shield new users from the complexity of the underlying configuration of interrelated web-technologies and instead highlight design affordances that facilitate creative agency. -->

 The practice of starting from a template mirrors professional practice.
-The goal being to want to shield new users from the complexity of the underlying configuration of interrelated web-technologies and instead highlight design affordances that facilitate creative agency.
-This strong alignment with authentic, professional practice may help learners transition from a supported harbour to venture out into into the open seas of less supported research and practice.
+The goal being to shield new users from the complexity of the underlying configuration of interrelated web technologies and instead highlight design affordances that facilitate creative agency.
+This strong alignment with authentic, professional practice may help learners transition from a supported harbour to venture out into the open seas of less supported research and practice.

-An example of this being the Toby and Dan in Vignette x. who in their choice to change game genre from platformer to maze game leave the safety of a set of design patterns and paired support documentation.
-Instead Toby must develop his code patching skills in choppier waters by accessing more authentic documentation and chart their own patterns in the open sea of internet-based resources.
+An example of this being Toby and Dan in Vignette X. who, in their choice to change the game genre from platformer to maze game, leave the safety of a set of design patterns and paired support documentation.
+Instead, Toby must develop his code patching skills in choppier waters by accessing more authentic documentation and charting their own patterns in the open sea of internet-based resources.
 This is made possible by having an experienced navigator with him, in the form of a parent with relevant skills.
-I propose that the curated replication of authentic process of finding and incorporating code snippets into the starting template supported the development of skills used in the authentic waters of professional coding communities.
+I propose that the curated replication of authentic processes of finding and incorporating code snippets into the starting template supported the development of skills used in the authentic waters of professional coding communities.

 In terms of agency and choice over learner pathway, we can see that the safe nature of the harbour encourages free exploration within its area.
 There are limits to the rhizomatic nature of this exploration.
 The boundaries of the harbour walls represent the restrictive decisions in terms of the genre of end product, and simplifications in code structures used.
-The following section explores restrictions (e.g in genre) from a perspective of the creative potential of such limitations [@rosso_creativity_2014].
+The following section explores the restrictions (e.g. in genre) from a perspective of the creative potential of such limitations [@rosso_creativity_2014].

 <!-- This alignment with a rhizomatic approach within a structure has been explored in this thesis using a metaphor of a harbour in terms of the conceptualisation of the design from a facilitator / designers point of view.
 The habour walls represent the restrictive decisions in terms of the genre of end product, and simplifications in code structures participants must understand or create to make progress. -->